FBRA at a Glance

 French Broad River Academy is a single-gender, independent middle school (grades 6-8) in Asheville, North Carolina that offers a competitive academic program in tandem with outdoor education and leadership opportunities.
 We have two single-gender campuses: one for girls and one for boys.
 FBRA is nestled in the heart of Western North Carolina and takes full advantage of the region’s plentiful whitewater rivers, lush mountains, and vast public lands for outdoor experiential learning.
 International travel, service learning, character development, and leadership are additional key components of the FBRA experience.

-The mission of the French Broad River Academy is to build character and integrity in young men and women for a lifetime of learning and service.
+The mission of the French Broad River Academy is to build character and integrity in young people for a lifetime of learning and service.

 TOTAL FULL-TIME STAFF: 30